yahav123456/K8S-Project/README.md

 8. **Run the Pipeline**
     - Initial pipeline run showed Docker commands were not found.
-    - Resolved by starting the Docker daemon.
+    - Resolved by starting the Docker daemon inside the Jenkins container.

     ```sh
     apt-get update